 Rudd Winery is a 55-acre estate located on the eastern side of the Oakville appellation (arguably the heart of some of Napa’s most premium Cabernet Sauvignon).
 Eastern Oakville and much of nearby Pritchard Hill is composed of reddish iron rich and remarkably rocky soils.
 While a number of Napa Valley’s most premium wineries grow vineyards on these surrounding soils, perhaps Rudd Estate is one of the most iconic properties for this soil type due to the visibility of its vineyards directly next to the Silverado Trail.

 This land was originally owned by Steve Girard (died in 2004), a Kaiser Corporation executive who served as president and executive of several Kaiser companies.
 The Girard family purchased this site in 1974.
-Steve Jr eventually sold the winery in 1996 to the Rudd Family, Leslie and his wife Susan.
-Leslie is originally from Wichita Kansas; his parents founded Standard Beverage Corporation in 1949 – ultimately becoming the state’s largest wine and spirits wholesaler.
-He worked for his father beginning as a salesperson after graduating from college eventually rising through the ranks to become the president of the company.
+Steve Jr eventually sold the winery in 1996 to the Rudd family, Leslie and his wife Susan.

-Until early 2022, the Rudd family also owned the historical Edge Hill Winery – a stone winery with vineyards near the town of St. Helena which dates back to 1867 (one of an extremely select number of Napa wineries built in the 1860’s still in business including Charles Krug and Schramsberg).
+Until early 2022, the Rudd family also owned the historical Edge Hill Winery, a stone winery with vineyards near the town of St. Helena which dates back to 1867; this is one of an extremely select number of Napa wineries built in the 1860s still in business including Charles Krug and Schramsberg Vineyards.
 For a short while before selling to Joel Gott of Gott Wines in January 2022, Edge Hill stopped producing wines but since the transition in ownership, has resumed producing again.

-And Leslie’s philanthropic work is noteworthy – he established The Rudd Foundation in 1998; today they support a variety of causes including creating scholarship opportunities for Kansas based students and funding programs to improve diets around the world.
+Leslie’s philanthropic work is noteworthy; he established The Rudd Foundation in 1998; based in Wichita, they support a variety of causes including creating scholarship opportunities for Kansas based students and funding programs to improve diets around the world.
+The UConn Rudd Center for Food Policy & Health part of the University of Connecticut in downtown Hartford carries his name.
 Locally The Rudd Center for Professional Wine Studies is located at the Culinary Institute of America’s Greystone Campus in St. Helena and the Rudd Performing Arts Classroom/center is located at St. Helena High School.

 The Vineyards/Estate

-Their Oakville estate vineyards are visually among some of the most well-manicured vines in all the Napa Valley.
+Their Oakville estate vineyards are visually among some of the most well-manicured vines in all of Napa Valley.
 The grapes near the winery are trellised using Vertical Shoot Position (VSP) allowing tight spacing of the vines.
-Their vineyards are farmed organically by their in-house vineyard management team (David Abreu originally planted and managed the vineyard).
+Their vineyards are farmed organically by their in-house vineyard management team.
+David Abreu originally planted and managed the vineyard.
 During certain months sheep are allowed to roam through parts of the vineyard, grazing the cover crop.
 In 2018 several sections of the vineyards were replanted to additional blocks of Cabernet Sauvignon.
 A tiny block of grapes was also removed, making way for a garden.

 In addition to the Oakville Estate, the Rudd’s own 88 acres on Mt.
-Veeder (at about 1,600 feet), the Abel 1833 Vineyard, also home of Rudd Farms – an organically farmed garden that is now closed but used to supply seasonal produce and various ingredients to Oakville Grocery as well as Press.
+Veeder (at about 1,600 feet), the Abel 1833 Vineyard, also home of Rudd Farms is an organically farmed garden that is now closed but used to supply seasonal produce and various ingredients to Oakville Grocery as well as Press.
+In 2017 the Mt.
+Veeder fires burned onto the property but did not destroy their vines.
 A number of animals were raised here including sheep, chickens, dairy goats and turkeys.
 In addition, grapes are also grown here including some very unique varieties for the Napa Valley such as Ribolla Gialla and Sauvignon Gris (a clonal mutation of Sauvignon Blanc).
 While the Oakville estate focuses on growing Bordeaux red varieties, the Mt.
 Veeder property focuses on white varieties.

 Visitors to the Rudd estate will marvel at the diversity of vegetation and creative landscaping.
-A number of olive trees grow on site (they do make limited production olive oil each year).
+A number of olive trees grow on site as they do make limited production olive oil each year.
 Several intimate tasting spaces include ‘the greenhouse’ and a room overlooking the picturesque pond.
-One can easily forget they are in the heart of the Napa Valley with time spent among this oasis.
+One can easily forget they are in the heart of Napa Valley with time spent among this oasis.

 The Toolbox

-The steel tanks are visually intriguing, but their unique designs play an important role during fermentation and are one of the many ‘tools’ the wine making team can utilize for fermentation.
+The steel tanks, designed by French manufacturer Serap are visually intriguing, but their unique designs play an important role during fermentation and are one of the many ‘tools’ the wine making team can utilize for fermentation.
 Their shape can influence the style of the wines and or specifically be used depending on which part of the property the grapes are sourced from.
 One tank shape is inverted, and the other is truncated.
 A small fermentation room next door contains OXOline barrel mounts – easily facilitating when a barrel needs to be rotated by hand.

 The Caves

-The original subterranean footprint of their cave was 2,000 square (already built at the time of the Rudd’s purchase).
+The original subterranean footprint of their cave was 2,000 square which was already built at the time of the Rudd’s purchase.
 Later, Leslie had the cave greatly expanded; today it is approximately 20,000 square feet.
 And the pretty iron colored rock walls that surround parts of the property were built using the cave spoils.

 A self-contained room within the cave houses Rudd’s personal wine library as well as Rudd library wines.
 This room contains a formidable collection of vintages from winery heavy weights ranging from some of Napa’s top wineries to First Growths from Bordeaux, France.